motdotla/dotenv/README.md

 errorReporter.report(new Error('documented example'))
 ```

 Does that make sense?
 It's a bit unintuitive, but it is how importing of ES6 modules work.
+Here is a [working example of this pitfall](https://github.com/dotenv-org/examples/tree/master/dotenv-es6-import-pitfall).

 There are also 2 alternatives to this approach: